Melissayunzhi/cellular-automation-on-Processing/README.md

 # cellular-automation-on-Processing
-the game of life I guess
+Thanks to my gcse math teacher who introduced me to the rules of The Game of Life.